ondra-novak/coroutines_classes/README.md

     ownership.reset();
     //you no longer own mutex
 ```
-Mutex works across threads and coroutine.
+Mutex works across threads and coroutines.
 Ownership of the mutex can be transfered between
 threads.
 Ownership is automatically released at the end of function, if it is not transfered
 (ownership is movable)